How to speak Portuguese as if you were from Rio

-For those of you who have been following my latest mission, I was successful in convincing several Cariocas (residents of Rio de Janeiro) that I was one of them.
+For those of you who followed my Portuguese mission, I was successful in convincing several Cariocas (residents of Rio de Janeiro) that I was one of them.
 This involved working on two parts of how I interacted with people; my body language/outward behaviour and my spoken Portuguese.

-With a time limit greater than 3 months I could have stretched that 20-30 second timespan further and reduced the number of mistakes, and not needed to be so focussed, as it would have come more naturally with practise.
+With a time limit greater than 3 months I could have stretched that 20-30 second time span even further and reduced the number of mistakes, without needing to be so focused, as it would have come more naturally with practise.

-Despite that, I’m pretty sure I’ve discovered the main things that someone in the same starting position would have to work on, if they were aiming for the same goal.
+Despite that, I'm pretty sure I discovered the main things that someone in the same starting position would have to work on, if they were aiming for the same goal.
 Here they are!

 Improving your Portuguese

-The only book I studied this time for improving my Portuguese (since most of my work was practical and hands-on) was Colloquial Portuguese of Brazil 2, which you can get off Amazon (UK or US).
-There is also a part 1 here: (Amazon US/UK), but part 2 already presumes that your level of Portuguese is quite good.
+The only book I studied this time for improving my Portuguese (since most of my work was practical and hands-on) was Colloquial Portuguese of Brazil 2, which you can get off Amazon.
+There is also a part 1 here, but part 2 already presumes that your level of Portuguese is quite good.

 If you've only learned Spanish, you need to be aware of the many differences between Portuguese and Spanish and work on your Portuguese grammar (components like the future subjunctive don't exist any more in other European languages for example), expand your vocabulary and practise a lot until you reach fluency or are at least speaking pretty well.